1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is polyp removal painful?

-How long is recovery after polyp removal?
+What is the expected recovery time following polyp removal?

-How often do I need follow-up endoscopies?
+How frequently am I required to undertake follow-up endoscopies?

 What is a pathology outline?